maoiscat/mpv-osc-modern/README.md

     minmousemove=3                  -- minimum amount of pixels the mouse has to move between ticks to make the OSC show up iamaprogrammer=yes/no           -- use native mpv values and disable OSC internal track list management (and some functions that depend on it) font='mpv-osd-symbols'          -- default osc font
-    seekbarhandlesize=1.0           -- size ratio of the slider handle range 0 ~ 1
     seekrange=yes/no                -- show seekrange overlay
     seekrangealpha=128              -- transparency of seekranges
     seekbarkeyframes=yes/no         -- use keyframes when dragging the seekbar